FIND MPH PROGRAMS

 Alternatively, if you have already completed your bachelor’s degree with a minimum GPA of 3.0, you must enroll in the MPH program

 that accepts students in both fall and spring.
 This program can be completed either through the online or on-campus format, taking full-time or part-time classes.
 The 42 credit-MPH curriculum comprises core, urban health core, electives, a practicum and ends with a capstone course.
 While with the core courses you learn about environmental health, epidemiology, public health administration & policy, and social determinates of health, the urban health courses educate you in the history of urban health, race, ethnicity & health, and urban community health assessment.
 The three elective courses that you must complete offer various course options from across other departments.
-Towards the end of the program, you complete at least 200-hour of community-based internship and a capstone project.
+Towards the end of this MPH program in Boston, you complete at least 200-hour of community-based internship and a capstone project.

 View Ranking Methodology